 The circuit can be walked in a clockwise or anti-clockwise direction.
 This description begins from the Young/Makarora confluence.

-Time: 6 - 7 hr
+Time: 6 to 7 hr

 Distance: 20 km

 Cross the stile and follow the orange poles to the junction of the Young and Makarora rivers.
-If Makarora River is too high to cross safely, there are three options: wait for the river to drop; take the Blue-Young Link Track or use a commercial jetboat.
+Do not attempt to cross the Makarora River if:

-The track to Young Hut (550 m) continues downstream to cross a grassy flat then enters the foreston the true left of South Branch, just beyond the junction.
+The track to Young Hut (550 m) continues downstream to cross a grassy flat then enters the forest on the true left of South Branch, just beyond the junction.
 The track climbs steeply for 100 m and then sidles through a series of unstable slips to reach Stag Creek.
 From here, it’s a steady climb to Young Hut.

-Time: 6 - 8 hr
+Time: 6 to 8 hr

 Distance: 12 km

 Climb 1 hour to the bushline, cross the bridge over the upper Young and follow the valley floor for about 20 minutes until you reach the start of the Gillespie Pass track on your left.
-This is usually the last water source until well over the pass, so fill your water bottles before leaving the valley.
+This is usually the last water source until well over the alpine pass, so fill your water bottles before leaving the valley.

 High above Siberia Valley, nestled under Mount Alba, is Lake Crucible, an excellent day trip from Siberia Hut.
-Go up the valley flats to Crucible Stream where after initially crossing Siberia Stream the track enters the forest on the true left, climbs a narrow spur, sidles around to a river crossing, and comes out on a snow grass flat.
+Go up the valley flats to Crucible Stream where after initially crossing Siberia Stream the track enters the forest on the true left.
+The track then climbs a narrow spur, sidles around to a river crossing, and comes out on a snow grass flat.

 Camping is not allowed in Crucible Basin because of its fragile alpine herb fields.

-Time: 7 - 8 hr
+Time: 7 to 8 hr

 Distance: 26 km

-Time: 2 - 3 hr
+Time: 2 to 3 hr

 Distance: 7 km

-Kerin Forks Hut (340 m) can be seen 400 m downstream from the Siberia Stream/WilkinRiver junction, at the western end of a large flat on the other side of the Wilkin.
+Kerin Forks Hut (340 m) can be seen 400 m downstream from the Siberia Stream/Wilkin River junction, at the western end of a large flat on the other side of the Wilkin.
 To access Kerin Forks Hut and the upper valley you must cross the Wilkin River which can be uncrossable following rain.
 If it has been raining or rain is in the forecast, consider how this will impact your ability to return across the Wilkin River.

-Time: 4 - 5 hr
+Time: 4 to 5 hr